-Charles Rysavy, a partner in K&L Gates’ Newark office, is a trial lawyer with more than thirty years of experience in all aspects of dispute resolution, focusing on complex commercial litigation, class actions, product liability, and mass toxic tort.
-His commercial litigation experience includes contract and licensing disputes, antitrust (Sherman Act), environmental cost recovery, oppressed minority shareholder, trade secret misappropriation, trade libel and disparagement, fraudulent conveyance, and corporate veil piercing.
+Charles Rysavy, a partner in K&L Gates' Newark office, is a trial lawyer with more than thirty-five years of experience in all aspects of dispute resolution, focusing on complex commercial litigation, class actions, product liability, and mass toxic tort.
+His commercial litigation experience includes contract and licensing disputes, antitrust (Sherman Act), environmental cost recovery, oppressed minority shareholder, trade secret misappropriation, trade libel and disparagement, and fraudulent conveyance.
 His experience in class action and product liability and toxic tort litigation includes matters involving pharmaceuticals, cosmetics, radiation, chemicals, asbestos, various medical devices, and industrial machinery.

 Charles has been first chair in numerous jury trials in state and federal courts in New Jersey and New York, and has been lead counsel in individual and mass consolidated cases in state and federal courts throughout the U.S.

 In addition, Charles has filed appeals and amicus briefs in the United States Supreme Court, the Third, Ninth, Tenth, and Eleventh Circuit Courts of Appeals and the New Jersey Supreme Court on fraudulent conveyance issues, the constitutionality of punitive damages, federal preemption, legal proximate causation, medical monitoring, and fear of cancer, among other issues.

 Charles is also involved in the Community Health Law Project, a nonprofit legal services and advocacy organization for the frail elderly and physically or mentally disabled persons.
 He is a member of the Board of Trustees (1997 to present), and has served as Vice Chair (2002 to 2004) and Chair (2004 to 2007).